-You cannot take a tax deduction for money sent to your son in prison -- or sent to anyone else, for that matter.
+You cannot take a tax deduction for money sent to your son or daughter in prison—or sent to anyone else, for that matter.
 Money, food, clothing, toys, and other items sent to a person is considered a gift, and gifts are not tax deductible.
 (The only exception to this is when you give money or other items to a qualified charity.
 Charitable donations can be included as an itemized deduction on Form 1040 Schedule A.) The short answer to this question is no.

 Angela, a single parent, has two children, Barbara and Charles.
 Both children live with her.
 Charles gets in trouble with the law and goes to jail in July.
 Charles stays in prison the rest of the year.
 Based on this scenario, Angela may be entitled to claim both her children as dependents on her tax return.
 One of the crucial tests for claiming a dependent is that the dependents cannot provide more than half of their own financial support.
 Angela can prove that both children lived with her for more than half the year.

 Angela can also prove that neither child provided more than half of their own support.
 In the case of the son in prison, he is clearly not earning an income and providing his own support.

-While this specific situation (an incarcerated dependent) is not mentioned in the tax law or IRS instructions, I based the scenario above on a Tax Court case from 2002 (T.C.
-Memo 2002-258 [PDF]).
+While the specific situation of an incarcerated dependent is not mentioned in the tax law or IRS instructions, the scenario above is based on a Tax Court case from 2002.
 The issue, in that case, was whether the parent could claim her son as a dependent and as a qualifying child for the earned income credit even though her son was in prison all year.
 The Tax Court reasoned that since the parent did not provide more than half of the child's support, the parent could not claim the son as a dependent.